talha7k/dijipos/README.md

 ## Database Schema

-Data is stored in Firestore with tenant isolation:
+Data is stored in Firestore with organization isolation:

 ```
-/tenants/{tenantId}/
+/tenants/{organizationId}/
   - quotes/
   - invoices/
   - products/